ROCm/rocprofiler-systems/README.md

         rocm/rocprofiler-systems:release-base-ubuntu-24.04-rocm-6.4
 ```

-Inside the container, clean, build, and install the project with tests enabled using the following commands.
+Inside the container, clean, build, and install the project with tests enabled using the following commands:

 ```shell
 rm -rf rocprof-sys-build